ppy/osu-wiki/wiki/Play_Styles/en.md

 *Note: Most skilled players play using the Taiko controller either bought or created from scratch.*

-Players who use a taiko controller carry a taiko/drum stick in each hand and hit the center (Red) or rim of the drum (Blue) to register the note based on where it is hit.
+Players who use a Taiko controller carry a Taiko/drum stick in each hand and hit the center (Red) or rim of the drum (Blue) to register the note based on where it is hit.

-*Notice: Most Taiko controllers connect to the computer by using Bluetooth connector should there be no USB connecter.
+*Notice: Most Taiko controllers connect to the computer by using a Bluetooth connector should there be no USB connecter.
 Though this may increase latency*

 ### Other styles

 - **Gamepad**: A gamepad is one of the possible play-styles in the various console variations of Taiko no Tatsujin series (including Taiko Drum Master).
-Players register Don/Katu by pressing the face (Right Don, or Right Red), arrow (Left Don, or Left Red) and upper buttons (Left/Right Katu, or Left/Right Blue). <!-- This sentence could use a bit more work on explaining what Don/Katu are.
-As well as a photo.
-Also, I think that Gamepads are the same thing as an taiko controller -->
+Players register Don/Katu by pressing the face (Right Don, or Right Red), arrow (Left Don, or Left Red) and upper buttons (Left/Right Katu, or Left/Right Blue).

 ## ![](/wiki/shared/mode/catch.png) osu!catch